 History of Biscochitos & Biscochos

-As told by Diane Porras, Owner, Ositos Biscochitos, Las Cruces, New Mexico
+As told by Diane Porras, Founder, Ositos Biscochitos, Las Cruces, New Mexico

 Biscochitos, as they are called in Northern New Mexico or Biscochos, as called in Southern New Mexico, have a long tradition in New Mexico, formerly known as Mexico.
 Originally introduced to Mexico by Spanish explorers in the 16th Century, they are known by different names in other countries or other cities in the United States.
 Names associated with biscochitos are names such as Polvorones or Mexican Wedding Cookies.